citizensadvice/design-system/website/content/guides/using-with-rails.md

 order: 2
 ---

-This guide walks through the process of using the Design System components in a [Rails](https://rubyonrails.org/) application.

-This is the web application framework we use for the majority of our products at Citizens Advice.
+This guide walks through the process of using the Design System components in a Ruby on Rails application, the web application framework we use for the majority of our products at Citizens Advice.

 The goal of this guide is to set up a basic Rails application from scratch using the design system.
 Along the way we'll describe any best practices or considerations you might need to make.